-Images of Acne Excoriée (10)
+Images of Acne Excoriée Information (10)

-Acne can result in permanent scarring, so minimizing breakouts is important.
+Acne, also known as acne vulgaris, is a common skin condition.
+Acne can result in permanent scarring, particularly when picked or scratched, so minimizing breakouts is important.

 Who's At Risk?